johnscol51/RFDownloader/README.md

 documentation

-there  is a video showing operation of v2.1 of the app   https://youtu.be/fbyE8wkoz-s
+there  is a video showing operation of v2.1 of the app  https://youtu.be/MCCEfsiakbQ

 platforms

-the software is python,  specifically py3.8, it current will run native on linux or windows having been tested on windows11 and linux Mint 22.1.
+the software is python,  specifically py3.8, it current will run native on linux or windows having been tested on windows11 and linux Mint 22.1. """now upgraded to support MacOS""""" from version 2.5

 pre-req Py imports outside the standard pack